Katsunori Ueda, President

 Consolidated Earnings Trends

-This Bridge Report provides details of Nihon Enterprise Co., Ltd. and information pertaining to earnings results for the fiscal year May 2018 and the fiscal year May 2019 earnings estimates.
+This Bridge Report provides details of Nihon Enterprise Co., Ltd. and information pertaining to earnings results for the first half of fiscal year May 2018 and the fiscal year May 2018 earnings estimates.

 Table of Contents

 2. First Half of Fiscal Year May 2018 Earnings Results